abdulwahab986/My-Portfolio/replit.md

 # Overview

 This is a personal portfolio website built as a full-stack web application showcasing the professional profile of Abdul Wahab, a Software Engineer and SQA Specialist.
-The application features a single-page architecture with sections for about, experience, projects, skills, education, and contact information.
-The site includes interactive elements like resume download functionality, a contact form submission system, and dark/light theme toggle.
+The application features a single-page architecture with sections for about, experience, projects, skills, education, and testimonials.
+The site includes interactive elements like resume download functionality and dark/light theme toggle.

 # Recent Changes (January 2025)